DamenStar/WebCrawler/Readme.md

 This requires that Windows 10 be either Professional or Enterprise.

 Before you can add the .NET Core app to the Docker image, you must do the following:

+Open a command prompt and change directory to the WebCrawler directory.

+At the top level of the WebCrawler directory, run the commands:

 dotnet publish -c Release